Destination Vets Summer School

 What Does It Involve?

->

-> Places are extremely limited due to the practical nature of the day.
+Places are extremely limited due to the practical nature of the event.
 If you would like to apply for a place, please register your interest using the form below and the team will get back to you when applications are open.

->

-> Who Can Apply?
+Who Can Apply?

 Destination Vets is open to students from a widening participation background studying in the Merseyside area or students studying at one of the University of Liverpool Widening Participation and Outreach Partner schools.
 It is essential you check the eligibility criteria for Veterinary Science programmes.

 This programme is a Widening Participation initiative and is open to students who meet indicators from a widening participation background.